Azure/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/README.md

     pprint(result)
 ```

-Simulators allow users to generate synthentic data using thier application.
-Simulator expects the user to have a callback method that invokes their AI
+Simulators allow users to generate synthentic data using their application.
+Simulator expects the user to have a callback method that invokes
-application.
+their AI application.
 Here's a sample of a callback which invokes AsyncAzureOpenAI:

 ```python
 from from azure.ai.evaluation.simulator import AdversarialSimulator, AdversarialScenario